manorrock/sphynx/README.md

-_This project will be archived Jan 1st, 2023 if nobody steps up to take over development_

 # Manorrock Sphynx Project

-The Manorrock Sphynx Project delivers you with several life automation container images that you can use to automate several tasks in life!
+The Manorrock Sphynx Project delivers you with life automation that you can use to automate several tasks in life!

 ## How do I contribute?